mst101/vue-datepicker/docs/guide/HighlightedDates/README.md

 }
 ```

-Everything after 2016-01-26 is highlighted.
+2016-01-26 and all later dates are highlighted.

 ## Highlight specific days of the week